What Is Artifactory? | JFrog

 Instead, Artifactory is designed specifically for managing software binaries and artifacts.
 These resources are typically based on source code, but they are distinct from source code and include significant information that is not available at the source code level.

-For DevOps teams, Artifactory fills the crucial gap that exists in CI/CD pipelines between software development and software delivery.
+For DevSecOps teams, Artifactory fills the crucial gap that exists in CI/CD pipelines between software development and software delivery.

-Artifactory bridges this gap by providing a place to store and manage binaries and artifacts until they are needed – whether for other devs, CI Pipelines, distribution to runtime environments, or any other consumption point.
-The entire lifecycle of a binary – including curation, creation, promotion, distribution, and even archival – is seamlessly handled by Artifactory.
+Artifactory bridges this gap by providing a place to store and manage binaries and artifacts until they are needed, whether for other devs, AI agents, CI Pipelines, distribution to runtime environments, or any other consumption point.
+The entire lifecycle of a binary, including curation, creation, promotion, distribution, and even archival, is seamlessly handled by Artifactory.

-DevOps teams also use Artifactory to proxy public repositories and provide a robust caching strategy, which serves to prevent latency and outage issues and allow devs to apply the same security measures they would to their own local repositories.
+Teams also use Artifactory to proxy public repositories and provide a robust caching strategy, which serves to prevent latency and outage issues and allow devs to apply the same security measures to open-source packages and public AI models as they would to their own local repositories.
 Additionally, storing all of your binaries in one place means that you can immediately find and remediate any issues when vulnerabilities are discovered.

 Artifactory serves internal and external consumers